-If you send your draft press release to each of the organisations involved and ask them to fill in the gaps with their quotations you will:
+If you send your draft press release to each of the organisations involved and ask them to fill in the gaps with their quotations you will

-- wait five weeks before being told they’ve forgotten, and
+- wait five weeks before being told they’ve forgotten, and then

 - be sent flowery waffle that will hammer the last nail into the coffin containing your once thriving professional self-respect.

 The best method is to reach the end of your skeleton press release and then look at which sections work best written as someone speaking.

 Put a couple of quotation marks around those sections and insert a ‘so-and-so said’.
 Easy!